Ylarod/ndk-clang/README.md

 2. Downloads the prebuilt Clang toolchain for the corresponding platform
 3. Extracts and caches the toolchain to the runner's tool cache
 4. Optionally adds the toolchain's bin directory to PATH

-## Caching Mechanism

-- **Tool Cache**: By default, uses GitHub Actions' tool cache, shared between different workflow runs on the same runner
-- **Local Cache**: When `local-cache: true` is enabled, also uses GitHub Actions' cache mechanism to save the toolchain between workflow runs

 ## Building from Source